Adams Mill

-Adams Mill is a historic grist mill located at Democrat Township, Carroll County, Indiana.
+Adams Mill is a historic grist mill located at Democrat Township, Carroll County, Indiana, United States.
 It was built in 1845–1846, and is a 3 1/2-story, rectangular frame building.
 It measures approximately 45 feet by 50 feet, has a gable roof, and rests on a cut stone pier foundation.
 It remained in commercial operation until 1952.
 It is open to the public.

 It was listed on the National Register of Historic Places in 1984.